14 Best Christmas Towns in Florida

 4. West Palm Beach

 Bet you've never seen a Christmas tree made out of sand!
 Head to West Palm Beach in December and you can change that.
 Marvel at Sandi, a 35-foot, 700-ton sand tree topped with a giant star and ringed with more than 5,000 lights.
-A music and light show can be seen every 15 minutes each night from December 5th though the 31st.
+A music and light show can be seen every 15 minutes each night from December 5th though the 30th from 6pm to 9pm.

-Rosemary Square is home to the only snow you'll find in West Palm.
+Rosemary Square is home to the only snow you'll find in West Palm Beach.
 From November 30th through the end of December, visitors can be snowed upon each night while they roam the plaza's shops and restaurants.

 A sparkling Palm Beach Holiday Boat Parade is held annually in early December.
-It begins on the water off the coast of North Palm Beach (a seven-mile drive north) at 6pm and ends in Jupiter about two hours later.
+It begins on the water off the coast of North Palm Beach (a seven-mile drive north) at 6pm, and ends in Jupiter about two hours later.
+The boats are adorned in everything festive.
+From twinkling lights to blinking red noses to mistletoe, you'll see it all.

 A visit to Pensacola Winterfest is the ultimate way for families to celebrate Christmas in Florida's Panhandle.
 Festive lights adorn the area, which is flanked by sandy beaches.
 You can watch holiday shows, drink hot chocolate, and be "snowed" upon while enjoying this fun event.